Presentations & Activities

 The Star of Our World

-K-8 and 9-12 versions.
+K-5 and 6-12 versions.

 Describes the relationship between the Sun and our planet beyond night and day.
 Younger audiences learn why we have seasons, how the Sun affects weather on Earth and in space, and how the Sun emits light invisible to us like radio waves and UV waves.
 Older audiences discuss the Sun's magnetic field and explore the world of nuclear fusion inside a star's core.
 Discover the research occurring in facilities across West Virginia to uncover more about the star that fuels our world!